xreic/Mapler/README.md

 ## Contact

 Submit all issues to https://github.com/xreic/Mapler/issues. \
-If you want to help me package/build for another operating system, go for it.
+If you have a MacOS computer and would like to package the program for me, then please connect.

 ## Development